mevianna/ISA/support_vector_machines/en/content/svm_variants.md

 This term refers to the entire family of algorithms.
 It is consider to be a versatile machine learning algorithm because it can handle both **classification** and **regression** problems.
 The two algorithm to solve the problems mentions are:
 - Support Vector Classifier (SVC): Used when the target variable consists of discrete class labels.
 For example, classifying if a person may have diabetes or not.
+[Diabetes dataset](https://www.kaggle.com/datasets/akshaydattatraykhare/diabetes-dataset).
 - Support Vector Regressor (SVR): Used when the target variable is continuous.
 For example predicting house prices.
+[House price prediction dataset](https://www.kaggle.com/datasets/zafarali27/house-price-prediction-dataset)

 [![image.png](https://i.postimg.cc/9Mj8P6BS/image.png)](https://postimg.cc/McdmqrNb)